airswap/airswap-about/trader/add-to-your-app.md

 # Display an new order builder

-Embedding the widget is very simple.
+Embedding the widget is simple.
 Simply add the following code to where you want to open the widget.
 The optional `onCreate` callback function will be triggered once the user successfully creates an order.
 The [order details](#order) and [cid](#cid) (ipfs hash) are passed as arguments.

 ```js
 window.AirSwapTrader.render(